pingzing/sonic-scream/design.md

 * Run formatted vsndevts and mp3s/wavs through Valve's ResourceCompiler in %steamapps%\common\dota 2 beta\game\bin\win64\resourcecompiler.exe (TBD for other platforms)(TBD if exists without workshop tools)

-Note: The Resource compile doesn't diff files, it just checks for filenames.
+Note: The Resource compiler doesn't diff files, it just checks for filenames.
 We'll probably have to use `-f` flag to force recompilation.

+#Directory Structure
+* Sound Editor Folder
+	* scripts
+		* bunch of XML-serialized Scripts
+	* assets
+		* images, etc
+	* Readme
+	* cache file?

+A serialized Script file will have a path pointing to etc/etc/etc/dota 2 beta/game/dota_addons/sonic_scream/etc etc etc. and will read the vsndevts from there.